 The text of the manuscript or protocol should be about 2500 - 3500 words in length and should not exceed 6000 words.
 The thesis must be the result of work done after matriculation in the department, but may also draw on earlier efforts.
 The paper may have several authors, but the student must legitimately be the first author.
-If a research protocol is submitted for the thesis requirement, the student need not be principal investigator, but must have a major role in preparing at least one section of the proposal.
+If a research protocol is submitted for the thesis requirement, the student does not need to be the principal investigator but must have a major role in preparing at least one section of the proposal.
 Students must present an acceptable plan for preparing the thesis to the academic advisor no later than the end of Fall 1 year 2.
 The SM2 Faculty Director must also accept the plan.

-The students' academic advisor must approve the finished thesis and sign a Thesis Submission Form before submitting to the

-SM2 Faculty Director.
+The student's academic advisor must approve the finished thesis and sign a Thesis Submission Form before submitting it to the SM2 Faculty Director.

-Students may wish to dedicate an Independent Study (EPI 300) to this effort, but are not required to do so.
-For part-time SM candidates, the timeline applies to the $3^{rd}$ and $4^{th}$ years of study.
+Students may wish to dedicate up to 5 credits of Independent Study (EPI 300) to this effort but are not required to do so.
+Students who choose to enroll in the Thesis Capstone Course are allowed to take an additional 2.5 Independent Study credits beyond their 5 allowed credits to fulfill this requirement.
+SM2 cannot exceed more than 7.5 independent study under any circumstances.
+For part-time SM candidates, the timeline applies to the 3^{rd} and 4^{th} years of study.
 Failure to submit the thesis by the deadline will result in non-compliance with a departmental requirement and will lead to ineligibility for graduation.
 In the past, students have had to postpone graduation when failing to meet the deadline.